 Anaconda is an open-source distribution and package manager for Python and R. Anaconda is a cross-platform application that can be installed on all operating systems including Ubuntu Linux.
-Anaconda is used to manage data science, artificial intelligence, and machine learning projects.
-Moreover, it is also used to create and manage environments.
+Anaconda is used to manage data science, artificial intelligence, and machine learning projects, and it also lets you create and manage isolated environments for different projects.

 How to Install Anaconda on Ubuntu 24.04

-Ubuntu does not include the Anaconda package in its official repository.
-That is why we need to download the Anaconda package through the wget command from its official website and then install it using the bash command.
+Ubuntu does not include the Anaconda package in its official repository, so you need to download the installer via wget from the official website and then run it with the bash command.
+This same wget-then-install workflow is also used when you want to install Skype on Ubuntu 24.04 using its official .deb installer.
 Check the following steps to install Anaconda on Ubuntu 24.04.

 Step 1: Update System Repositories

-Press CTRL + Alt + T to open the Terminal and then ensure that system packages are updated or upgraded to their latest version by running this command:
+Press CTRL + Alt + T to open the Terminal and ensure that system packages are updated to their latest version by running this command:

 sudo apt update && sudo apt upgrade